Italy strike causes more chaos for UK air passengers

 Dozens of flights between the UK and Italy were cancelled on Wednesday, with easyJet, Ryanair and British Airways among the airlines affected.

-EasyJet axed 20 Gatwick flights, including departures to Bologna, Milan, Naples, Rome and Venice.
+EasyJet axed 20 flights from Gatwick, including departures to Bologna, Milan, Naples, Rome and Venice.

 The airline told passengers: “Although this is outside of our control, we would like to reassure customers that we are doing all possible to minimise any disruption that may occur as a result of the strike action.”